 THE KAROO SUPERGROUP

 Southern Africa’s coal seams are hosted in Permian-aged rocks of the Karoo Supergroup, except for the Triassic Molteno Coalfield in South Africa (Langford, 1992; Cairncross, 1987, 2001).
 The Karoo Supergroup is the most widespread stratigraphic unit in south-central Africa (Figure 1.1), and consists of a sequence of units, mostly of non-marine origin, deposited between the Late Carboniferous/Pennsylvanian and Early Jurassic across Gondwana, over a period of about 120 million years (Schlüter, 2008).
-Sedimentary deposition continued until the break-up of the supercontinent during the Middle Jurassic (ca. 183 Ma) (Duncan et. al., 1997; Cole, 1998; Catuneanu et al., 2005; Schlüter, 2008), followed by massive igneous activity, which affected the coalfields in terms of intrusions of sills and dykes which created a large igneous province across southern Africa (Catuneanu et al., 2005).
+Sedimentary deposition continued until the break-up of the supercontinent during the Middle Jurassic (ca. 183 Ma) (Duncan et. al., 1997; Cole, 1998; Catuneanu et al., 2005; Schlüter, 2008), followed by massive igneous activity, which affected the coalfields by causing intrusions of sills and dykes that created a large igneous province across southern Africa (Catuneanu et al., 2005).
 The Karoo deposition includes several groups, in stratigraphic succession: the Dwyka at the base, followed by the Ecca, Beaufort, Stormberg, and Drakensberg Groups (Figure 1.2).
-These groups were established in the relatively well studied Main Karoo Basin (MKB) of South Africa, and extrapolated to other Karoo-aged basins across south-central Africa.
+These groups were established in the relatively well-studied Main Karoo Basin (MKB) of South Africa, and extrapolated to other Karoo-aged basins across south-central Africa.
 Cairncross (1987, 2001) provides lithostratigraphic unit correlations across southern Africa.
 The lithostratigraphic character of the Karoo sequence changes significantly across Africa, specifically between the north and south of the equator due to the shifts in tectonic and climatic conditions (Catuneanu et al., 2005).
-The northern-most traces of the Karoo Supergroup are recorded in Dwyka glacier deposits of Gabon (Jardine, 1974), at Wadi el Malik in Sudan (Klitzsch and Wyciks, 1987), and the Gulf of Guinea to about Qatar on the eastern shore of the Arabian Peninsula (Wopfner, 1991, 1999).
-The formation of Karoo coal-bearing successions in the Permian appears to only extend as far north as the Congo Basin, central Tanzania, and central Madagascar.
+The northernmost traces of the Karoo Supergroup are recorded in Dwyka glacier deposits of Gabon (Jardine, 1974), at Wadi el Malik in Sudan (Klitzsch and Wyciks, 1987), and the Gulf of Guinea to about Qatar on the eastern shore of the Arabian Peninsula (Wopfner, 1991, 1999).
+The formation of Karoo coal-bearing successions in the Permian appears to extend only as far north as the Congo Basin, central Tanzania, and central Madagascar.

 Figure 1.1: Distribution of the Karoo Basins in southern Africa.
-Darker shading are proven coalfields within the Karoo basins (Council for Geoscience).
+Darker shading indicates proven coalfields within the Karoo Basins (Council for Geoscience).

-Figure 1.2: A simplified stratigraphy of the Karoo Basin of southern Africa, with a specific focus on the Ecca coal bearing Formations (not to scale) (Modified after Lurie, 2013).
+Figure 1.2: A simplified stratigraphy of the Karoo Basin of southern Africa, with a specific focus on the Ecca coal-bearing Formations (not to scale) (Modified after Lurie, 2013).

 In southern Africa, rocks of the Karoo Supergroup cover almost two thirds of the present land surface, including all of Lesotho, almost the whole of the Free State, large parts of the Eastern Cape, Northern Cape, Mpumalanga and KwaZulu-Natal Provinces of South Africa, as well as Botswana, Namibia, Swaziland, Zambia, Zimbabwe, Tanzania, and Malawi.
-Karoo Supergroup sediments are also found on other continents which had been part of Gondwanaland, i.e. Australia, Antarctica, Falkland Islands, India, and South America.
-The sediments attain a maximum cumulative thickness of 12 km, as seen in the axis of the MKB, with the overlying basaltic lavas (the Drakensberg Group) of at least 1.4 km thick (Adelmann and Kerstin, 1996).
+Karoo Supergroup sediments are also found on other continents which were once part of Gondwanaland, i.e. Australia, Antarctica, Falkland Islands, India, and South America.
+The sediments attain a maximum cumulative thickness of 12 km, as seen in the axis of the MKB, with the overlying basaltic lavas (the Drakensberg Group) at least 1.4 km thick (Adelmann and Kerstin, 1996).
 The fossils encountered in the Karoo rocks include plants (both macro-and micro-fossils with pollen), rare insects and fish, common and diverse tetrapods (mostly therapsid reptiles, temnospondyl amphibians, and, in the upper strata, dinosaurs), and ichnofossils (trace fossils).
 Their biostratigraphy has been used as the international standard for global correlation of Permian to Jurassic nonmarine strata (Hancox and Rubidge, 1997).